-Description The subjects comprise a detached single storey bungalow.
-Accommodation ON GROUND FLOOR: Entrance vestibule, hallway, lounge, dining room, family room/conservatory, kitchen, four bedrooms, bathroom, en-suite cloakroom.
-Gross internal floor area (m2) 170m2.
+Description The subjects comprise a mid terraced two storey villa.
+Accommodation ON GROUND FLOOR: Entrance vestibule, hallway, lounge, family room, dining room, kitchen, rear porch.
+ON FIRST FLOOR: Landing, four bedrooms, bathroom.
+Gross internal floor area (m2) 190 m2.
 Neighbourhood and location The property is situated within an established residential location where surrounding properties are of a similar age and type.
 Local amenities are readily available.
-Age Approximately 50 years.
+The Waverley Medical Centre and Galloway Community Hospital are situated within close proximity of the subjects.
+Age Approximately 125 years.
 Weather Dry and sunny following a recent period of settled weather conditions.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 Brick construction with a render finish.
 The adjacent flashings are formed in lead.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.